-These disorders are highly treatable, but only 36.9% of those suffering with anxiety receive treatment.
+These disorders are highly treatable, but only 36.9% of those with anxiety receive treatment.
 Medications like Zoloft can help treat anxiety and depression.

 Though medications like these can be highly effective, some people may experience side effects.

 In this article, I’ll describe what Zoloft is, the conditions it’s used to treat, how to start taking it, and how long the drug generally takes to work.
 I’ll also cover the possible short- and long-term side effects of taking the medication.